rmsrosa/random_notes/docs/src/probability/mortality_tables.md

     \mu_x = A^{(x + B)^C} + D e^{-E \ln(x/F)^2} + \frac{GH^x}{1 + KGH^x},
 ```

-for suitable coefficients $A, B, C, D, E, F, G, H, K$[^K].
+for suitable coefficients $A, B, C, D, E, F, G, H, K$.
+It is common to see the Heligman-Pollard models with $K=0$, which is the main model suggested by the authors, but in the same paper they also discuss two extensions of the model, one of them being the one above.

-[^K]: Wait, all Heligman-Pollard models I see don't have the denominator above, i.e. have $K=0$.

-We can clearly distinguish three terms in the model, with the first term, with parameters $A, B, C$, modeling the steep exponential decline in mortality in the early childhood years, following a relatively high degree of mortality in the newborn; the second term, with parameters $D, E, F$, representing the log-normal growth in mortality in the middle ages; and the last term, with parameters $G, H, K$, with the exponential growth at older ages.
-Notice the last term follows the original Gompertz law (without the Makeham term).
+We can clearly distinguish three terms in the model, with the first term, with parameters $A, B, C$, modeling the steep exponential decline in mortality in the early childhood years due in part to a relatively high degree of mortality in the newborn; the second term, with parameters $D, E, F$, representing the log-normal bump in mortality in the youth ages; and the last term, with parameters $G, H, K$, with the exponential growth at middle to older ages.
+Notice the last term follows the original Gompertz law (without the additional term due to Makeham).

 ## A mortality table